ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

     Accounting for this correlation would likely reduce the impact from increased birthweight.

-* GBD data for neural tube defects is too low, so we are likely underestimating the impact of folic acid fortification.
+* GBD data for neural tube defects, particularly for India, is low relative to estimates of NTD burden from other data sources such as [Kancherla-et-al-2018-India]_, [Dixon-et-al-2019]_, [Kancherla-et-al-2018-Global]_, [Kancherla-et-al-2019]_.
+Therefore, we are likely underestimating the impact of folic acid fortification in our simulation, which relies upon GBD data.

 * GBD does not model folate deficiency, so we need to be careful that our populations are comparable to the Keats study populations when applying the